gabtec/thecloudresumechallenge/README.md

 - the first one, the fact that the certificate must be issued in N. Virginia region ???
 - the second, terraform created it and output success, but I was not able to use it or see it in aws dashboard ???
+- I wasn't understanding it right, and I wasn't creating the CNAME DNS records for the validation challenge (which I have to setup with terraform)

-**SO** I created it manually and validated it, then I passed it as a terraform var
+- **SO** I created it manually and validated it, then I passed it as a terraform var

 :warning: Don't forget to set it

-:construction: This is a future TODO
+:white_check_mark: This is fixed in branch v2

-Start this part by setting up terraform.tfvars with:
+Start this part (branch v1) by setting up terraform.tfvars with:

 ```sh
 # aws_s3_bucket_website_configuration.*.website_endpoint